 Everybody wins and everybody lives better and everyone loves to come home and be recharged (so they can love God and others better - to God be the glory)!

 P.S....And that's what it looks like for me to "love the LORD my God with all my heart, soul, strength, and mind and love my neighbor as myself."
 Luke 27:10

 Establishing the design boundaries correctly will save you time, money, relationships and stress in ways you may never actually see on a bill but you will pay for in other ways.
 I know this sounds dastardly, but unfortunately, it happens a lot.

-If you're ready to get beyond designing with good intentions with "feeling hopeful" as your strategy, to actually designing like a real interior designer so that you can create a cohesive look that you'll love coming home to (for the next 30 years), then the next step is to:
+If you're ready to get beyond designing with good intentions with "feeling hopeful" as your strategy, to actually designing like a professional interior designer so that you can create a cohesive look that you'll love coming home to (for the next 30 years), then the next step is to: